J-Wall/camfi/README.md

 # camfi
 **C**amera-based **A**nalysis and **M**onitoring of **F**lying **I**nsects

+# Requirements

+Camfi (and all analyses presented in this repository) has been tested with:

+- fire 0.2.1
+-

 # A. Setting up the cameras

 ## Rolling shutter calibration measurements